pawelkruzynski/docs/pages/storage_and_backup/object_storage/s3_object_storage_responsibility_model/guide.en-asia.md

 The RACI below details shared responsibilities between OVHcloud and the customer for the Public Cloud Object Storage service.
 This shared model can help relieve the customer’s operational burden for the following service ranges :

-- Standard Object Storage-S3 API
+- Standard Object Storage
-- High Performance Object Storage-S3 API
+- High Performance Object Storage
-- Standard Object Storage-Swift API
+- Standard Object Storage-Swift

 | Roles |
 | --- |